 Parents are asked to make contributions towards the costs of visits, covering the costs of visits, covering travel and admission charges.
 Without such contributions, educational visits would not be financially viable.
 However, the Governor’s Body is anxious that no child misses a visit due to their parent’s inability to pay.
 A full copy of the school’s Charging and Remissions Policy is available on request.

 We do sometimes ask parents to accompany us on trips, if you would like to get involved please speak to the class teacher.
 We appreciate the support.

 This term children will be visiting

-No trips have currently been planned due to the school’s closure.
+No trips have currently been planned due to social distancing measures.